Ninroot/portfolio-minimal/README.md

 # Portfolio
-My minimalist portfolio template.
+My minimalist portfolio website template.
 Feel free to use it !